pyscript/pyscript/docs/reference/API/display.md

 ## Parameters

 `*values` - the objects to be displayed.
 String objects are output as-written.
-For non-string objects, the default content to display is the the object's `repr()`.
+For non-string objects, the default content to display is the the object's {py:func}`repr`.
 Objects may implement the following methods to indicate that they should be displayed as a different MIME type.
 MIME types with a * indicate that the content will be wrapped in the appropriate html tags and attributes before output:

 | Method              | Inferred MIME type     |
 |---------------------|------------------------|